zeroknowledgediscovery/zedwiki/paper_stage/cognet1.md

 Given a weighted graph G = (V, E,w), and the opinions si(t) of the nodes at time t, the updating rule is defined as: **This model formalizes opinion formation as a repeated averaging process of one’s opinion with one’s neighbors**

++ **static model** In 1990, Friedkin and Johnsen extended the model by DeGroot to have two different kinds of opinions [14]: an internal opinion si and an expressed opinion zi.
+The internal opinions of every person are assumed fixed, while the expressed opinions are influenced by the node’s own internal opinion as well the expressed opinions of the neighbors.
+Expressed in matrix-vector notation, and with wi i = 1 (a common assumption in the literature that we also make in this paper), this equation is solved by (3) below at equilibrium [6.
+In this model, the internal opinion si of node i is considered a constant, and private to each individual, while the expressed opinion zi is public, and a compromise between the internal opinion of node i and the expressed opinion of node i’s neighbors.

 @inproceedings{chitra2020analyzing,
   title={Analyzing the impact of filter bubbles on social network polarization},